 Nothing signifies a celebration like a swathe of decorative lights.
 Myer’s Christmas Shop offers a range of options, including LED fairy lights, with tubs of 100 for a garnish of lights, to tubs of 800 if you want to festoon your whole house.

 Use stylish dinnerware

 There are times when a special occasion might warrant the good stuff: starched napkins, fancy cutlery, and a formal dining set.
 Unfortunately, the homewares rabbit hole can be a deep, pricey one.
 If extravagance isn’t your style, think about jazzing up your existing tableware collection with a few distinct accent pieces.

 For instance, this festive porcelain plate set ($79.95 from David Jones) will add a whimsical touch to your dinner table.
-For a year-round piece, this mango wood bowl & stand ($99) is a gorgeous vessel for fruit or salad.
+For a year-round piece, this mango wood bowl & stand ($99 from Temple & Webster) is a gorgeous vessel for fruit or salad.

 (Upbeat music with a subtle Christmas feel plays throughout)